Your tool kit

 What is the difference between a Bush Fire Risk Assessment Certificate and a BAL Risk Assessment Certificate?

-A Bush Fire Risk Assessment Certificate is issued by either council or a bush fire planning consultant and is used to confirm that a proposed development conforms to the specifications and requirements of the NSW RFS document Planning for Bush Fire Protection.
-The Bush Fire Risk Assessment Certificate is used in the full development application process.
+A Bush Fire Risk Assessment Certificate is issued by a recognised bush fire consultant and is used to certify that a proposed development conforms to the specifications and requirements of the NSW RFS document Planning for Bush Fire Protection.
+The Bush Fire Risk Assessment Certificate is used to support the development application process.

-A BAL Risk Assessment Certificate will confirm whether your BAL rating is below BAL-40 or BAL-FZ and determines if your proposed development will be able to proceed as complying development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the Codes SEPP).
+A BAL Risk Assessment Certificate will certify that your proposed development is below BAL-40 or BAL-FZ in accordance with the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the Codes SEPP).

 Can the NSW RFS assess bush fire risk for complying development?